pratikprabhakar08/personDetails/README.md

 1) Spring Boot, REST API has been used to create this application.
 2) I have also used the H2 in-memory DB (persistence layer) for the application.
 3) Testing is done using Mockito.

+# Build
+For building the project, please use "mvn clean install"

+# Run
+To run the application use the following command: "mvn spring-boot:run"

+You can use "Postman" to access various endpoints.
+# DB:
+You can access the in-memory H2 DB using the following link: http://localhost:8080/h2-console/ with username and password used in the application.properties file.